Australia finishes group stage with 27-8 win over Georgia

 It wasn’t until a Koroibete moment of individual brilliance that Australia put real distance between itself and Georgia on the scoreboard.

+Australia had a brief period of ascendency in the scrum early in the second half, winning a tighthead just before the entire Georgian starting front row was replaced in the 51st minute.

-Poor passes went to ground in three consecutive movements by the Australian backline, before Koroibete swooped on a loose ball, picked it up running toward the wrong end, before turning and straightening up, stepping inside and outside two defenders, and then cutting back inside the cover defense to score in the 60th.
+But poor passing options were costing the Australians in attacking situations.
+The ball went to ground in three consecutive movements by the Australian backline before momentum shifted when Koroibete swooped on a loose ball.
+He picked it up running toward the wrong end, before turning and straightening up, stepping inside and outside two defenders, and then cutting back inside the cover defense to score in the 60th.

-Toomua converted to make 17-3 but it was the Georgians who scored next, against the run of play.
+Toomua converted to make it 17-3 but it was the Georgians who scored next, against the run of play.
 After a wild tap for a Georgian lineout win, flyhalf Lasha Khmaladze stepped through a big gap in the midfield and fed left wing Alexander Todua to sprint into the corner.

 It cut the margin to 17-8 but the fatiguing Georgians struggled to keep matching the Australians late.